 The problem is that journalists and authors are supposed to straddle the fence and offer balance in their writing.
 Dr. Gary Schwartz once pointed out to me how ridiculous this approach is.
 For example, if his investigation of a particular medium favored the medium, he was made out to be an advocate of the medium and a debunker was called in to counter his testimony.
 In television presentations, it turned out to be Schwartz and the medium vs. the debunker, the desired result being a standoff and the viewing public uncertain as to what to believe.
 It should have been the medium vs. the debunker with Schwartz as the judge, the end result being a preponderance of evidence in favor of the medium.
 All those pioneers I mentioned were called Spiritualists and discredited because they found in favor of spirits and survival.
 Apparently, they were, like today’s parapsychologists, supposed to sit on the fence forever.
 The subject matter is just too complex for most journalists to deal with, especially when there are time and space limits in the reporting.

-- From your blog, we know there’s a lot more to Michael Tymn than books.
+- From your article, we know there’s a lot more to Michael Tymn than books.
 What else do you like to do besides being a book maven?

 Until a year or so ago, I was writing regularly for two national running magazines.
 In fact, I had a monthly column in one publication for 35-plus years and in the other for 17 years.
 I was a competitive long-distance runner during my younger years and combined that with my college journalism major to write extensively about the sport.
 However, I was losing contact with the sport and decided to retire from those writing efforts.
 My wife and I used to do a lot of traveling, but last year was the first year in which we never left Hawaii.
 So outside of reading and writing, I can’t wait for baseball season to start.